convos-chat/convos/README.md

 ## Installation
 Convos requires a Redis server to function.
 If you are deploying on osx you can use perlbrew, or if you are on ubuntu or similar install redis-server using apt-get.
-To install wirc, you can run the following commands:
+To install convos, you can run the following commands:

     $ curl https://github.com/Nordaaker/convos/tarball/release | tar zxvf -
     $ cd Nordaaker-convos-*